Venil029/glimpse2-autoencoder-chickens/README.md

 Citation:
 If you use this repository in your research, please cite it as:
 Belliappa, V. (2025).
-Reconstructing Genotypes from Ultra-Low-Coverage Ancient Chicken DNA: A Benchmark of GLIMPSE2 and Deep-Learning Autoencoders.
+Reconstructing Genotypes from Ultra-Low-Coverage Ancient Chicken DNA: A Benchmark of GLIMPSE2 and Deep-Learning Autoencoders.GitHub repository:https://github.com/Venil029/glimpse2-autoencoder-chickens

 Acknowledgements:
 This work was carried out as part of my MSc Bioinformatics dissertation at Queen Mary University of London.